+There’s more on stigma on my stop stigma page.
 You might also be interested in a subsequent post The Health Professions Act and the Fight Against Stigma.

 Visit the Mental Health @ Home Store to find my books Making Sense of Psychiatric Diagnosis and Psych Meds Made Simple, a mini-ebook collection focused on therapy, and plenty of free downloadable resources.